 Any features not listed in the previous section are not part of the scope of work for Team B and are not addressed by the test cases in this document.
-In particular, any requirements relating to the photo and video features are out of scope for Team B.
+Any requirements relating to the photo and video features are out of scope for Team B.

 1.3 Testing Strategy